adarapata/ArborRx/README.md

 }
 ```

-Subscribe to a stream from an editor screen of Arbor when you use ObservaTransition and change.
+Subscribe to a stream from an editor screen of Arbor when you use ObserveTransition and change.

 ![arborrx_right](https://cloud.githubusercontent.com/assets/1734002/19012414/52fd653a-87f0-11e6-8b73-a0ce3206779c.gif)